 Start Up Windows 10 on a Schedule

-Starting up your computer on a schedule is a little different, and you’ll need to go into your motherboard BIOS to set it up.
+Starting up your computer on a schedule is a little different, and you’ll need to go into your motherboard BIOS or UEFI to set it up.

-To do this, reboot your PC, then as it’s starting up, repeatedly press Del, F8, F10 or whatever button your specific PC uses to enter the BIOS.
+To do this, reboot your PC, then as it’s starting up, repeatedly press Del, F8, F12 or whatever button your specific PC uses to enter the BIOS.

 You should now have a Windows 10 setup that starts up and shuts down in accordance with what you set above.
-There’s a lot of flexibility in Task Scheduler for shutting down Windows on a schedule, such as setting different triggers and different rules for the shutdown under the ‘Properties’ tab of the task you created, so feel free to experiment.
+There’s a lot of flexibility in Task Scheduler to shut down Windows on a schedule, such as setting different triggers and different rules for the shutdown under the “Properties” tab of the task you created, so feel free to experiment.
 If needed, you can also view your PC’s startup and shutdown history anytime.

 Just be careful, lest your PC shuts down on you while you’re in the middle of something.